chiwanpark/homepage/pages/index.md

 ## Me

 My name is Chiwan Park.
-I'm undergraduate student majoring in Earth System Sciences and Computer Science in [Yonsei University](http://www.yonsei.ac.kr).
-I'm developer interested in database, distributed computing, and data processing.
+I'm a undergraduate student majoring in Earth System Sciences and Computer Science in [Yonsei University](http://www.yonsei.ac.kr).
+I'm a developer interested in database, distributed computing, and data processing.
 I'm a member of [Anbado Video](http://anbado.com) (Korean) as a server programmer.

 I prefer to use Python or Java for my projects.
 Sometimes I use C/C++, Objective-C, Javascript, and PHP if need be.

-I'm supported by Open Frontier Program which is program for open-source contributor by [NIPA](http://nipa.kr).
+I'm supported by Open Frontier Program which is program for open-source contributors by [NIPA](http://nipa.kr).
 For participating this program, I currently located in [Nuritkum Square](http://www.nipa.kr/nuri/itComplex.it), Seoul, Korea.
 I'm contributing [Flamingo Project](http://wiki.opencloudengine.org/display/IN/Flamingo) (Korean) and trying to contribute other projects.
 You can see my open-source activities in [Github](https://github.com/chiwanpark) or